 Free wheelchairs are available at the centre and these can be requested on arrival.
 There is a mobility scooter available to book in advance by emailing info.martinmere@wwt.org.uk.
-It is free for carers to enter the centre.
+There is a £10 charge for the mobility scooter.